SOUTHERN SUNDAY DINNERS, A DAY OF REST!

 MY SISTER, MAGGIE

 Before I was born, my sister, Magaline, 11 years old at the time, had to be rushed to a hospital near Pensacola, Florida.
 She was diagnosed with polio.
-At the time, sadly, she remained in the hospital for almost a year, requiring daily therapy.
+Sadly, she remained in the hospital for almost a year, requiring daily therapy.
 Children were more susceptible than adults to this horrible paralysis, polio.

 Fortunately, she was not completely paralyzed.
 Many were.
 Her doctor was able to prevent permanent paralysis, because daddy drove her to the hospital in record time.

 Ultimately, a vaccine was developed to control this crippling disease.
-We must re
+We must remain

 in prayer for a vaccine to cure Covid.